-What that means in practice: a patient diagnosed in a rural area or a small city often has no local expert.
-Their best shot at the right diagnosis, the right surgical margin, the right chemo protocol — is hundreds of miles away.
-And insurance doesn’t cover the gas, the flights, or the hotel stays.
+What that means in practice: a patient diagnosed in a rural area or a small city may not have access to a specialist sarcoma team.
+The right diagnosis, the right surgical margin, the right chemo protocol all require a center with deep sarcoma expertise, sometimes hundreds of miles away.
+Insurance doesn’t cover the gas, the flights, or the hotel stays.

-We focus exclusively on sarcoma patients — all subtypes — because this community is underserved and its needs are distinct.
+We focus on sarcoma patients, all subtypes, because this community is underserved and its needs are distinct.

-We book and pay airlines, hotels, and rideshare providers directly.
-No cash disbursements, no reimbursement delays, no out-of-pocket risk for the patient.
+We book and pay airlines, hotels, and rides directly.
+No cash to patients.

 Our application is short, respectful, and asks only what we need to make a decision.
 We don't ask patients to share their story publicly, justify their illness, or prove they "deserve" help.
 A diagnosis and a travel distance is enough.

 Cancer treatment doesn't wait for committee schedules.
-We review applications within 5 business days.
+Our target is 48 to 72 hours from application to decision, with every grant reviewed by our full three-member board.
 In urgent cases where surgery or a first oncology appointment is imminent, we expedite.
-Bureaucracy kills momentum — we're designed to move fast.
+Bureaucracy kills momentum.
+We move fast.

 Direct payment, visible accounting.